|

 y, k = data

-like = thinkbayes.EvalPoissonPmf(lam * y, k)
+like = thinkbayes.EvalPoissonPmf(k, lam * y)

 return like

-If this Likelihood looks familiar, there is a good reason.
-It is almost identical to Elapsed.Likelihood in Section 8.4.
+This Likelihood might look familiar; it is almost identical to Elapsed.Likelihood in Section 8.4.
 The difference is that in Elapsed.Likelihood the hypothesis is x, the elapsed time; in ArrivalRate.Likelihood the hypothesis is lam, the arrival rate.
 But in both cases the likelihood is the probability of seeing k arrivals in some period of time, given lam.
-ArrivalRateEstimator encapsulates the process of estimating

 λ.
-The parameter, class ArrivalRateEstimator(object):
+The parameter, passenger_data

 def __init__(self, passenger_data):